Sefaria/Sefaria-Mobile/README.md

 To build and start the simulator:

 From the root of the repo, run `react-native start`.
-From another terminal, run `react-native run-ios`
+From another terminal, run `react-native run-ios` or `react-native run-android`

-Alternatively, you can open `/ios/ReaderApp.xcworkspace` and hit run.
+Alternatively for iOS, you can open `/ios/ReaderApp.xcworkspace` and hit run.

 ## Local Development